vsergeev/tinytaptunnel/README.md

 About
 -----

-tinytaptunnel provides a point-to-point layer 2 tunnel over UDP/IP, accessible via the generic tap interface at both peers.
+tinytaptunnel creates a point-to-point layer 2 tunnel over UDP/IP, accessible via the generic tap interface at both peers.
 Any frames written at one peer's tap interface are tunneled to the other peer's tap interface, where they can be read, and vice-versa.
 In other words, tinytaptunnel creates a virtual ethernet between the tap interfaces of both peers.

-Other more capable tunneling software include [OpenSSH](http://openssh.com/), [OpenVPN](http://openvpn.net/), [n2n](http://www.ntop.org/products/n2n/),
+Other, more capable, tunneling software include [OpenSSH](http://openssh.com/), [OpenVPN](http://openvpn.net/), [n2n](http://www.ntop.org/products/n2n/),
 [tinc](http://www.tinc-vpn.org/), [socat](http://www.dest-unreach.org/socat/)
 and so on.